RUCOGS/cogs-party/UnityTestGame/README.md

 using System.Collections;
 using static SaveData.GameResult;

-public class GameManager : MonoBehavior
+public class GameManager : MonoBehaviour
 {
     // Get a reference to the MiniGameManager
     // Can drag-and-drop in the MiniGameManager from the inspector